JohnPot/ApiAggregationService/README.md

 Each provider:

 1. Sends a request to its external API
+2. Keeps a numeric value from the API
-2. Returns a normalized model
+3. Returns a normalized model
-3. Records execution time and success/failure status
+4. Records execution time and success/failure status
+5. Calculates the Average from all these values

 The results are then aggregated into a single response.